kundajelab/ProCapNet/README.md

 Model hyperparameters are stored in `2_train_models/hyperparams.py`.

-**4. I want to see how final model predictions or contribution scores / DeepSHAP scores / sequence attributions were generated.**
+**4. I want to see how final model predictions or importance scores / contribution scores / DeepSHAP scores / sequence attributions were generated.**

 See the scripts in `src/3_eval_models`, particularly `src/3_eval_models/eval_utils.py`, for the former.